heri/montrealrb-chat/README.md

 The main page view is in app/main/views/main/index.html The controller is app/main/controllers/main_controller.rb

-You can try playing with the files or try adding channels.
-I would for example have:
+You can try try adding channels:

 ```
 <ul>